-- (a) To facilitate the administration of the Plan and this Agreement, it will be necessary for the Company (or its payroll administrators) to collect, hold and process certain personal information about Purchaser and to transfer this data to certain third parties such as brokers with whom Purchaser may elect to deposit any share capital under the Plan.
-Purchaser consents to the Company (or its payroll administrators) collecting, holding and processing Purchaser's personal data and transferring this data to the Company or any other third parties insofar as is reasonably necessary to implement, administer and manage the Plan. - (b) Purchaser understands that Purchaser may, at any time, view Purchaser's personal data, require any necessary corrections to it or withdraw the consents herein in writing by contacting the Company, but acknowledges that without the use of such data it may not be practicable for the Company to administer Purchaser's involvement in the Plan in a timely fashion or at all and this may be detrimental to Purchaser.
+(a) To facilitate the administration of the Plan and this Agreement, it will be necessary for the Company (or its payroll administrators) to collect, hold and process certain personal information about Purchaser and to transfer this data to certain third parties such as brokers with whom Purchaser may elect to deposit any share capital under the Plan.
+Purchaser consents to the Company (or its payroll administrators) collecting, holding and processing Purchaser's personal data and transferring this data to the Company or any other third parties insofar as is reasonably necessary to implement, administer and manage the Plan.

+(b) Purchaser understands that Purchaser may, at any time, view Purchaser's personal data, require any necessary corrections to it or withdraw the consents herein in writing by contacting the Company, but acknowledges that without the use of such data it may not be practicable for the Company to administer Purchaser's involvement in the Plan in a timely fashion or at all and this may be detrimental to Purchaser.

-11. Miscellaneous .
+11. Miscellaneous

-parties hereto shall be conflicts of law. (a) Governing Law.
-This Agreement and all acts and transactions pursuant hereto and the rights and obligations of the governed, construed and interpreted in accordance with the laws of the State of Delaware, without giving effect to principles of
+(a) Governing Law.
+This Agreement and all acts and transactions pursuant hereto and the rights and obligations of the parties hereto shall be governed, construed and interpreted in accordance with the laws of the State of Delaware, without giving effect to principles of conflicts of law.

-waiver of any rights un (b) Entire Agreement; Enforcement of Rights.
-This Agreement sets forth the entire agreement and understanding of the subject matter herein and merges all prior discussions between them.
-No modification of or amendment to this Agreement, nor any der this Agreement, shall be effective unless in writing signed by the parties to this Agreement.
-The failure by either party to enforce greement shall not be construed as a waiver of any rights of such party.
+(b) Entire Agreement; Enforcement of Rights.
+This Agreement sets forth the entire agreement and understanding of the parties relating to the subject matter herein and merges all prior discussions between them.
+No modification of or amendment to this Agreement, nor any waiver of any rights under this Agreement, shall be effective unless in writing signed by the parties to this Agreement.
+The failure by either party to enforce any rights under this Agreement shall not be construed as a waiver of any rights of such party.

-such provision, then (i (c) Severability.
-If one or more provisions of this Agreement are held to be unenforceable under applicable law, the tiate such provision in good faith.
-In the event that the parties cannot reach a mutually agreeable and enforceable replacement for such provision shall be excluded from this Agreement, (ii) the balance of the Agreement shall be interpreted as if such provision iii) the balance of the Agreement shall be enforceable in accordance with its terms.
+(c) Severability.
+If one or more provisions of this Agreement are held to be unenforceable under applicable law, the parties agree to renegotiate such provision in good faith.
+In the event that the parties cannot reach a mutually agreeable and enforceable replacement for such provision, then (i) such provision shall be excluded from this Agreement, (ii) the balance of the Agreement shall be interpreted as if such provision were so excluded and (iii) the balance of the Agreement shall be enforceable in accordance with its terms.

-(d) Notices .
-Any notice required or permitted by this Agreement shall be in writing and shall be deemed sufficient when sent by email or fax or forty-eight (48) hours after being deposited in the U.S. mail, as certified or registered mail, with postage to the party to be notified at such party's address as set forth below or as subsequently modified by written notice.
+(d) Notices.
+Any notice required or permitted by this Agreement shall be in writing and shall be deemed sufficient when delivered personally or sent by email or fax or forty-eight (48) hours after being deposited in the U.S. mail, as certified or registered mail, with postage prepaid, and addressed to the party to be notified at such party's address as set forth below or as subsequently modified by written notice.

-which together shall co (e) Counterparts .
-This Agreement may be executed in counterparts, each of which shall be deemed an original and all of institute one instrument.
+(e) Counterparts.
+This Agreement may be executed in counterparts, each of which shall be deemed an original and all of which together shall constitute one instrument.

-he Company's success of the Company.
-Successors and Assigns.
-The rights and benefits of this Agreement shall inure to the benefit of, and be enforceable by fors and assigns.
-The rights and obligations of Purchaser under this Agreement may only be assigned with the prior written consent
+(f) Successors and Assigns.
+The rights and benefits of this Agreement shall inure to the benefit of, and be enforceable by the Company's successors and assigns.
+The rights and obligations of Purchaser under this Agreement may only be assigned with the prior written consent of the Company.

 [Signature Page Follows]

-The parties hav ve executed this Exercise Notice and Stock Purchase Agreement as of the date first set forth above.
+The parties have executed this Exercise Notice and Stock Purchase Agreement as of the date first set forth above.

 COMPANY:

-BIOCEPT, INC.

-By:

-Name:

-Title:
+By: Name: Title:

 PURCHASER:

 (Signature)

 (Printed Name)

 Address: